The icing on the cake on this route is Chandernahan lake — the source of the Pabbar River.

 On Day two head towards Brua Village, a sub-locality under Sangla town.

-The trek starts from Brua village.
 The trail changes surprisingly and on the way witness the orchards fields welcoming you for the overwhelming trek.
 The trail is very beautiful.
-Dinner and overnight stay in tents.
+Dinner and overnight stay in tents just above the village.

-Day 03: Brua Village – Buran Kanda
+Day 3: Brua Village – Buran Kanda

 Buran Kanda gives a magnificent view of the Kinner Kailash Range towering over the Baspa Valley.
 Dinner and overnight stay in Bura Kanda.

-Day 06: Litham – Dayara Thach
+Day 6: Litham – Dayara Thach

-Day 07: Dayara – Janglik Village
+Day 7: Dayara – Janglik Village

 Trek down from Dayara to the village of Janglikh.
 Dinner and overnight stay in the village homestay/ tents.

-Day 08: Janglikh village – Shimla
+Day 8: Janglikh village – Shimla

 Drive back from Janglik to Shimla which takes around 5 hours.